hlop3z/vueky/docs/docs/api.md

 # (API) Application Programming Interface

-The **`vuek.API`** function simplifies making HTTP requests to a specified base URL with customizable options.
+The **`vueky.API`** function simplifies making HTTP requests to a specified base URL with customizable options.
 This documentation provides an overview of how to set up the API client and make GET, POST, and file upload requests.

 ## Setup